 Practicing grammar skills independently is a must for mastery!
 (Also these activities could be beneficial in small groups for students who need it!)

-1st/2nd Grade Literacy Centers
+1st/2nd Grade Grammar Centers

 The “Pronouns Replace It Strips” Center has students replace a proper noun name with a pronoun and record their answers.